jolly20220861/jolly20220861.github.io/Week1.md

 <br>

 Encountering Scratch for the first time is a bit challenging.
 I followed the instructions and tried to work my way.
 It's funny and a shame when I asked my kids if they know what Scratch is all about to which they all said yes.
 They explained to me that it's a site used by those who want to learn about programming.
 My second son showed it to me and explained some basic navigation.
-He reminded and reiterated to me "_watch the tutorial_ to make it easy for me.
+He reminded and reiterated to me _watch the tutorial_ to make it easy for me.

 #### Learning: